rng-guy/NFSMWBartender/APPENDIX.md

 Regarding **cop (de / re)spawning** (`BartenderSettings\Advanced\Cars.ini`):

-* Until HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning (but not the other way around).
-This is vanilla behaviour: These spawns also count towards the total number of cops loaded by the game, which the game compares against the global cop-spawn limit to make spawn decisions for "Chasers".
-Cops spawned in NPC pursuits can also affect how many "Chasers" the game may spawn in yours, as the total number of cops loaded by the game includes all non-roadblock cars of every active pursuit at once.
+* A minimum engagement count > 0 allows that many "Chasers" to (re)spawn without backup.
+This minimum count does not spawn cops beyond their `count` values or the global cop-spawn limit.

+* In "COOLDOWN" mode, the `NumPatrolCars` VltEd parameter overwrites the min. engagement count.

+* The global cop-spawn limit determines whether the game may spawn new "Chasers" at any point.
+The game can spawn additional "Chasers" as long as the total amount of non-roadblock and non-helicopter cops that currently exist across all pursuits is less than this global limit.
+This also means that any active Heavy / LeaderSupport spawns or NPC pursuits can affect how many more "Chasers" can still spawn in your pursuit (this is vanilla behaviour).

+* The global cop-spawn limit takes precedence over all other spawning-related parameters, except for the `NumPatrolCars` VltEd parameter outside of active pursuits (this is vanilla behaviour).

-* You must install and configure the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) by Zolika1351 if you want to use global cop-spawn limits > 8.
-This is necessary because the game's vanilla cop loader cannot handle managing > 8 vehicles for very long.
+* If you want to use global cop spawn limits > 8, you must also install and configure the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) by Zolika1351.
+This is necessary because the game cannot handle managing > 8 "Chasers" for very long.
 To configure LA to work with Bartender, open LA's `NFSMWLimitAdjuster.ini` configuration file and disable everything in its `[Options]` parameter group.
 Even with this, LA itself might still crash sometimes.

+* "Chasers" will only flee at Heat levels for which you provide valid delay values.

 * Bartender sets all `count` and `chance` values that are < 1 to 1.